-The Group's strategy is to protect the core business, evolve to meet future challenges and seek opportunities to grow the business while generating returns for our shareholders.
-Each Directorate measures how the Group generates and preserves value over the long term through the application of these principles.
+HS1's strategy is to protect the core business, evolve to meet future challenges and seek opportunities to grow the business while generating returns for our shareholders.
+Each Directorate measures how HS1 generates and preserves value over the long term through the application of these principles.